pewpewlive/hybroid-live/walker/README.md

   Return
   Continue
   Break
+  All
 )
 ```

 Expresses how the body is exiting (yielding, returning, continuing or breaking?).

+`All` is used for unreachable code detection.
+When we check if a scope exits, _All_ allows us to check if it exits through _All_ its paths that it could have, regardless of *how* it exits.
+Whether it does exit on all paths or not it still gets passed onto the parent scope tag.

 #### **_ScopeTagType_**